There are five overarching principles that guide the design and implementation of the Buy-Back Program, and they are described below.

 All interests purchased by the Buy-Back Program are held in trust for the recognized Tribe (or Tribes) that exercise jurisdiction over the lands.
 There are several categories of land:

-Despite the large size of the Fund, there is not enough money to buy all fractional interests across Indian Country.
+The Buy-Back Program is scheduled to end in November 2022.
+As the Program completes implementation at each location the remaining land purchase funds decrease.
 The Buy-Back Program has primarily focused on acquisitions that best address fractionation.
 The Program aims to use the Fund thoughtfully and fairly, on cost-effective acquisitions, in order to fully expend the Fund while having the maximum impact.

 In January 2020, the Program announced the addition of five locations to its implementation schedule, as well as operational changes to those locations.
 The adjustments reflect the Program's aim to maximize its impact by increasing flexibility as the Program operates with the remaining funding and time limits established for the Program.
 Individuals who own fractional interests at the five locations should be aware that the Program's acceptance of returned offer packages will be contingent on the availability of funding, the Program will require additional time to process returned offer packages while it determines the availability of funding.
 The Program is returning to its original offer period length, meaning landowners will have 45 days from the date of the cover letter in the offer package to choose to sell and return their offer package, and will remain flexible and may extend the deadline if circumstances warrant.